A super Robinson-Schensted-Knuth correspondence with symmetry and the super Littlewood-Richardson rule: Organization and main results of the article

 \begin{quote} {\bf Theorem \ref{T:SymmetryRSK}[Symmetry of the super-RSK correspondence].} \emph{ Let~$\Si$ and~$\Si'$ be signed alphabets.
 All signed two-rowed arrays on~$\Si$ and~$\Si'$ have symmetry with respect to the super-RSK correspondence map~$\RSK$. } \end{quote}

-We end Subsection~\ref{SS:DualRSKCorrespondence} by giving a dual way to construct the pair of super tableaux corresponding to a signed two-rowed array with respect to the map~$\RSK$ using the left insertion algorithm and the super evacuation procedure on super tableaux.
+We end Subsection~\ref{SS:DualRSKCorrespondence} by giving a dual way to construct the pair of super tableaux corresponding to a signed two-rowed array with respect to the map~$\RSK$ using the left insertion algorithm and the super evacuation procedure on super tableaux; this construction extends the classical dual RSK correspondence,~\cite{Knuth70, Fulton97}, to the signed setting.